jmshal/webpack-bugsnag-plugin/README.md

 Check out https://docs.bugsnag.com/api/deploy-tracking/ for more information about Bugsnag deploy tracking.

-The `BugsnagDeployPlugin` plugin is currently usable, however it lacks automatically setting some of the following options.
-In a future release, this plugin will automatically extract a lot of these options automatically from the local git repository (if one exists), and the root `package.json`.
+The `BugsnagDeployPlugin` plugin automatically populates the options with defaults from your `package.json` (for the version, and repository url), and `.git` (for the repository url, branch name, and revision).

 #### Options